 Recipe slightly adapted from Marcela Valladolid

-This Machaca takes beef brisket to new heights.
-Marinated and then slow cooked in the slow cooker, this fork tender brisket will be a new family favorite and couldn't be easier to make!
+Machaca takes beef brisket to new heights.
+Marinated and then slow cooked in the slow cooker, this fork-tender brisket with a hint of spice will be a new family favorite and couldn’t be easier to make!

 9 hrCook Time